Ucombinator/jaam/README.md

 ## Initialization

+The first time you run the tool, `sbt` will download a number of packages that the JAAM tool depends on.
+This may take a while, but these files are cached and will not need to be re-downloaded on successive runs.

 ### Finding the Path to the Java 1.7 `rt.jar` File

 You need to find the path your 'rt.jar' file, which is located inside the Java1.7 "home" directory: